 Why Would I Take Out a Student Loan?

 It’s simple—college is expensive.
 Without student loans, many families would be unable to afford college.

 Student loans were meant to help families decrease the personal financial burden of paying for college while allowing the student to repay them after graduation after obtaining employment .

 Unfortunately, many students borrow too much and aren’t prepared for the strain it puts on an entry-level salary.

 Student loans aren’t “bad”, particularly if borrowed wisely and used to supplement other college funds such as family savings, scholarships, merit aid, and wages earned while working during college.

 The key is to borrow only what you need and understand your repayment responsibilities.

 In a Washington Post article about college costs and college debt, a few experts weighed in on how much debt is unreasonable.
 Several agreed that the rule of thumb for total undergraduate borrowing should be limited to what you might expect to make in your first year after graduation.

-Mark Kantrowitz is a nationally-recognized expert on student financial aid and student loans contributing articles for the New York Times, Wall Street Journal, Washington Post, and more.
-He is the author of four bestselling books about scholarships and financial aid.
-Mark explained, “If total debt is less than annual income, you should be able to repay your student loans in 10 years or less.”
+Mark Kantrowitz, an expert on student financial aid and student loans explained, “If total debt is less than annual income, you should be able to repay your student loans in 10 years or less.”

 Sara Goldrick-Rab, author of Paying the Price: College Costs, Financial Aid, and the Betrayal of the American Dream and a professor at Temple University, had additional advice.
 “Debt in an amount that causes the students or the family stress — whether before, during, or after college — is too much debt.”